 It is natural for the careerist to gravitate into such apparently humanitarian organizations as the American Cancer Society.
 Not only does this provide him with the aura of status among his approving friends, but it also provides some pretty nice employment in a low pressure field devoid of competition or of the economic necessity to show either a profit or even tangible results.
 In fact, it is the very lack of results that adds stature to his position and importance to his work.
 In this cushy atmosphere, the careerist leisurely dreams up endless schemes for raising funds.
 Sailors line up on the deck of an aircraft carrier to be photographed from the air as they spell out “Fight Cancer.”
 Public buildings everywhere display posters bearing the slogan “Fight Cancer With a Check-up and a Check”.
 Housewives are recruited to hold rummage sales and to go from door to door raising funds.
 Athletes are urged to participate in special sporting events.
 Employees are pressured to authorize payroll deductions.
 Service clubs are persuaded to sponsor information booths, carnivals, and movie-mobiles.
 And relatives of deceased cancer victims are encouraged to have obituaries state “the family prefers contributions to the American Cancer Society.”
 In this way, the careerist is able to enlist the services of over two million volunteers each year who, in turn, collect about one hundred million dollars.
 Of this amount, only about one-fourth goes into actual research.
 None of it goes into the investigation of possible nutritional factors.
 Once that door is opened, of course, the final solution to the cancer problem will walk right into those plush offices, stand on the deep pile carpet, and announce in no mistaken terms that the American Cancer Society, and those who work for it, are no longer needed.”

 It is those who have something to gain by fighting abortion that have something to lose by ending it.
 It is those who have something to lose by fighting abortion that have something to gain by ending it.
 One should not make a career out of combating child sacrifice.
 One should receive neither paycheck nor any other boon.
 Inversely, one should not pay a person to wage war against infanticide in order to support them in lieu of actual productivity.
+If this is true for abortion, then it is true for every other political action committee and politician’s salary.
 Our culture war is one of attrition, in that it is the obligation of every professing Christian to commit to the Great Commission, to seek justice, correct oppression, and love their neighbor.
 It is this individual and adhocratic obedience to God that will win the war, and not the hiring of mercenaries who have something to gain in fighting just because war is good for business.

 The resurgence of abolitionism is a threat to both wings of this big ugly bird.
 Not the pragmatic “abolitionism” that has shamelessly begun to use the same tactics as the pro life movement: electing “abolitionist” politicians and pushing “abolitionist” legislation, and rejecting the Gospel of the Kingdom of God in favor of political power and sinful schemes.
 This is just another example of the ancient dialectic.
 It is abolitionist in-name-only, while rejecting each and every one of the very tenets that are inherent to the name.